 It has been 5 weeks since the last Thoughts on Java Report.
 So, by uploading a new video every Tuesday and Thursday, this makes 10 new videos in total.

 As always, the Hibernate Tip videos present a quick and easy solution for a common development task.
-In the last month, I showed you how to How to validate that an entity attribute value is within a defined range, filter entities from a mapped association, exclude unchanged columns from generated update statements, log the execution time of a query, and to fetch associations in batches.
+In the last month, I showed you how to validate that an entity attribute value is within a defined range, filter entities from a mapped association, exclude unchanged columns from generated update statements, log the execution time of a query, and to fetch associations in batches.

 In the tutorial videos, I get into more details.
 So, the videos are a little bit longer than the short Hibernate Tips and bring you a more in-depth explanation of a concept or feature.